Analysis and Diagnostics of Architectural Cultural Heritage

 ‐ The achievement of objectives in terms of knowledge and comprehension abilities.

-‐ The ability to apply knowledge and comprehension through the discussion/evaluation of recovery, enhancement and/or conversion interventions of architectural cultural assets.
+‐ The ability to apply knowledge and comprehension through the discussion/evaluation of recovery, enhancement and/or conversion interventions of built cultural heritage.

 ‐ The student's judgment autonomy, also through the analysis of case studies discussed during the course or illustrated in textbooks.